 The Minimum Wage Commission set up to review the statutory

-minimum wage agreed in late September 2012 that the minimum wage
+minimum wage has agreed in late September 2012 that the minimum

-should be increased from HK$ 28 per hour to HK$ 30 per hour.
-The
+wage should be increased from HK$ 28 per hour to HK$ 30 per hour.

-Commission submitted its recommendations to the Chief Executive at
+The Commission submitted its recommendations to the Chief Executive

-the end of October 2012.
-The Chief Executive has now adopted the
+at the end of October 2012.
+The Executive Council will now decide

 New rights to paternity leave for government employees